 Available professional advice

-A divorce mediator or attorney experienced in handling divorce matters is important, but you should also consider working with a financial professional to help assess your current and future financial situation — as well as to review the financial checklist for divorce.
+A divorce mediator or attorney experienced in handling divorce matters is important, but you should also consider working with a financial professional to help assess your current and future financial situation.
+They can provide guidance on how to best protect your assets and prepare a plan for going forward on your own.